 Yes, the main culprit is the children and how they are written.
 They make baffling decisions to raise tension.
 The youngest child tries to find her monkey doll during the invasion for some reason and despite being told by her mother(Lizzie Caplan) to stay put.
 The family also attempts to move into the sewers of the city, and the young daughter stops running to look at the flying death machine headed her family's way.
 Compound these with the constant screaming and talking, and it made these characters completely unlikable in any way.
 I understand that they're kids and would be scared by an imposing force, but not heeding a single thing that their parents say when they look to their parents for answers is just poor writing.

 The bad decisions aren't just for the children.
 During the invasion, instead of leading his family down from their 20th-floor apartment, they head up towards the roof.
 With flying ships with spotlights, it makes no sense to not put as much material between you and them while making your way out of your building to safety.
 Of course, to get off of the roof, Peter suggests using a window-cleaning carriage.
-As if on cue, the kids have a giant problem with this, despite the fact that just seconds earlier, they asked their parents what they're going to do.
-The carriage fails because of course it does but the constant questioning of what the parents are doing is rage-inducing.
+As if on cue, the kids have a giant problem with this, even though just seconds earlier, they asked their parents what they're going to do.
+The carriage fails because of course it does, but the constant questioning of what the parents are doing is rage-inducing.

-Instead of droning on about this movie, I'll leave you with a simple "don't watch this".
-Every single element of the movie is bad.
+Instead of droning on about this movie, I'll leave you with a simple "don't watch this."
+Every single element of the movie is terrible.